swicg/general/statements/2025-09-05-activitypub-and-atproto-discourse.md

-# Statement on discussions of ActivityPub vs AT Protocol
+# Statement on discourse about ActivityPub and AT Protocol

 Date: 6th September 2025